revel/revel.github.io/manual/binding.md

 </pre>
 {% endraw %}

-The following data types are supported out of the box:
+The following data types are supported by Revel out of the box:

-* Ints of all widths
+* Integers of all widths
-* Bools
+* Booleans
 * Pointers to any supported type
 * Slices of any supported type
 * Structs